chipzoller/hugo-clarity/README.md

 Clarity supports Hugo built-in Disqus partial.
 You can enable Disqus simply by setting [`disqusShortname`](https://gohugo.io/templates/internal/#configure-disqus) in your [configuration file](https://github.com/chipzoller/hugo-clarity/blob/88f6cf4ac37c12990983b92d19842524555c23d3/exampleSite/config/config.toml#L11).

-You can also override [layouts/partials/comments.html](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/comments.html) to take advante of [disqus comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.
+You can also override [layouts/partials/comments.html](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/comments.html) to take advantage of [disqus comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives) for details.

 > Please leave `#disqusShortname = ""` commented out if you decide to use other comments tools

-You can disable them sitewide by setting `comments = false` under `[params]` from config.toml file and vice versa.
+You can disable them site-wide by setting `comments = false` under `[params]` from config.toml file and vice versa.
 Omitting that setting will default to comments will be enabled.

 You can override these setting from each post individually.
 For example, you may want to disable/enable comments on specific posts.
 Use the same syntax used on the config.toml file.